I'm Coming Out

 "I'm Coming Out" is a song recorded by American singer Diana Ross.
 It was written and produced by Chic members Bernard Edwards and Nile Rodgers, and released on August 22, 1980 by Motown, as the second single from Ross' self-titled eleventh album, Diana (1980).
-It peaked at number five on the US Billboard Hot 100, number one on the Billboard Hot Disco Singles chart, number seven in France, number eight in Ireland, and number 13 on the UK Singles Chart.
+It peaked at number five on the U.S. Billboard Hot 100, number one on the Billboard Hot Disco Singles chart, number seven in France, number eight in Ireland, and number 13 on the UK Singles Chart.
 Since its release, "I'm Coming Out" has been regarded as an anthem for the LGBT community.